cincospenguinos/TVM/README.md

 	* Actually I'm not sure I want to support register mode yet
 - [ ] Any memory address that does not exist will immediately exist upon lookup or writing
 	* If we expand memory to fill the space, we set everything inside to 0
-- [ ] Read a TVM binary file and execute it
+- [ ] Read a TVM binary file and executes it
-- [ ] Write to a TVM binary file

 ## TVA